 Steven Bowditch: "I mean maybe the fairways are a little more softer or forgiving, if that's what you want to call it.
 There's good and bad things to that.
-It tends to make the golf course fraction water, because the ball doesn't run out on the same lines.
+It tends to make the golf course fraction wider, because the ball doesn't run out on the same lines.
 But it makes it longer, too.
 I think it's playing a little tougher this year already, just because the greens are a little firmer.
 The ball is not going as far and especially with the weather coming for the first couple of days, anyway, it's going to cool right down, so that will make it even longer.

-I think all‑in‑all the scoring, depending on the wind I think the scoring will pretty much be similar.
+I think all in all the scoring, depending on the wind I think the scoring will pretty much be similar.
 But the greens being so perfect to putt on, if you get your putter rolling, you might come from anywhere.
 The golf course just doesn't give you too much, there's no let up out there.
 Every hole you can make a birdie, hit a good shot.
 But every hole as a bogey and double, all around.
 Just finer points, ball running off the green, the rough is sticky around the greens, it can be hard to get it up and down.
-So I would probably say under and over probably be about 10‑under, pretty similar this year."
+So I would probably say under and over probably be about 10 under, pretty similar this year."

-Path to Victory: Below are the end of round positions for the last 6 winners:
+Path to Victory: Below are the end of round positions for the last 7 winners:

 Incoming form of winners since 2010:

-My final Valero Texas Open tips are as follows:
+My selections are as follows: